 Applicants who do not meet the English language requirement for admission into PIU undergraduate programs but who demonstrate likelihood of success through other admissions documents may be accepted, but are enrolled as "College Preparation" students.
+This is a one-year two semester set of courses.

-Students with documented weaknesses in English language proficiency will be retested at the conclusion of their first semester of study to seek evidence of appropriate progress as well as at the conclusion of their second semester as a College Preparation student (if needed).
+Students in the College Preparatory first semester with a grade of B in all first semester courses may retest at the conclusion of their first semester to determine if they are ready to advance to college credit courses in their next semester.
+Students with a GPA of C or higher at the conclusion of their second semester as a College Preparation student may retest to advance to college credit courses.
 At the conclusion of the first year of study, all students must be in good academic standing as determined by a 2.0 cumulative GPA (a Grade of C level or higher in all courses) - (see Academic Standing section).